For the purposes of this rule,

 (C) Eligibility requirements.

-(1) To receive a rebate as set forth in paragraph (B)(1) or (B)(2) of this rule the employer must meet the following criteria:
+(1) To receive a rebate as set forth in paragraph (B)(1) or (B)(2) of this rule the employer must meet the following criteria as of the application deadline:

 (2) An employer shall not be eligible to receive a rebate as set forth in paragraph (B)(1) or (B)(2) of this rule if: